snayfach/MicrobeCensus/README.txt

 * Filter very low quality reads using -m 5 and -u 5.
   Note that these options are only available for FASTQ files
 * Limit the number of reads searched (<nreads>) to less than 5M.
   We found that accurate estimates of AGS can be made using as few at 300-500K reads.
+  Using more reads will produce slightly more accurate estimates of AGS, but will take more time to run.
 * Be sure to remove potential sources of contamination from your metagenome, including
   adaptor sequence and possibly host DNA (in the case of a host-associated metagenome).
+* More reads are better than longer reads.
+  While longer reads generally produce more accurate estimates of AGS, there are diminishing returns once reads are longer than ~150 bp.
+On the other hand, at least 300-500K reads are needed for an accurate estimate of AGS.

 SOFTWARE SPEED
 1 CPU: ~830   reads/second